What is Defensive Driving?

 - Be aware – Stay alert for anything that could put you in danger.

 By taking simple actions such as scanning the road ahead, maintaining a safe following distance, and watching for changes in driving conditions, you can detect and avoid potential problems before they happen.
+At the end of our free defensive driving course online, you will be presented with a defensive driving certificate.

 Not Just for Fixing Tickets: Defensive Driving Course